Mikey Sheehy: Club

 Sheehy played his club football with the local club, Austin Stacks, in Tralee.
 He won his first county senior championship title with the club in 1973, following a defeat of West Kerry.
 A second county winners' medal followed two years later, in 1975, following a win over Mid Kerry.
-Austin Stacks retained their title in 1976 before later representing the county in the provincial club series, and even reaching the final.
+Austin Stacks retained their title in 1976 before later representing the county in the provincial club series and even reaching the final.
 A narrow 1–7 to 0–8 defeat of St Finbarr's gave Sheehy a Munster club winners' medal.
 He later lined out at Croke Park for the All-Ireland final against Ballerin of Derry.
 The Ulster champions took an early lead, courtesy of two first-half goals.
-Sheehy, however, scored two late points, one from an acute line-ball and one from a 45-metre free, giving Austin Stacks a 1–13 to 2–7 win, and Sheehy an All-Ireland club winners' medal.
+Sheehy, however, scored two late points, one from an acute line-ball and one from a 45-metre free, giving Austin Stacks a 1–13 to 2–7 win and Sheehy an All-Ireland club winners' medal.

 Minor and under-21

 By the early 1970s, Sheehy had joined the Kerry minor football team; however, he had no success in this grade, as Cork dominated the provincial championship.
 He quickly progressed onto the Kerry under-21 team, where he captured a Munster Under-21 Football Championship title in 1973, following a one-goal defeat of Cork.
 Sheehy's side later qualified for the All-Ireland final with Mayo providing the opposition.
-A 2–13 to 0–13 score line gave Kerry the victory, and gave Sheehy an All-Ireland Under-21 Football Championship winners' medal.
+A 2–13 to 0–13 score line gave Kerry the victory and earned Sheehy an All-Ireland Under-21 Football Championship winners' medal.

 Two years later, in 1975, Sheehy secured a second Munster title, following a nine-point trouncing of Waterford.
 Kerry later qualified for the All-Ireland final with Dublin providing the opposition.
-A 1–15 to 0–10 score line gave Kerry the victory, and gave Sheehy a second All-Ireland under-21 winners' medal.
+A 1–15 to 0–10 scoreline for Kerry earned Sheehy a second All-Ireland under-21 winners' medal.